-- We listen to and make an effort to understand our colleagues, partners and others.
+- We listen to and try to understand our colleagues, partners, and others.

 - We recognize the critical role of open dialogue in our success.

-- Our openness and transparency build confidence and contribute to the fulfillment of our mission.
+- Our openness and transparency build confidence and contribute to the fulfilment of our mission.

 - Collaboration is fundamental to the success of our mission.